 SPRITE+ is led by a Management Team, working closely with Project Partners and Expert Fellows.
 A Strategic Advisory Board reviews and helps to develop SPRITE+’s performance.
 Membership is open to both academic and non-academic individuals and organisations.

-The Director of SPRITE+ is Professor Emma Barrett (University of Manchester), with co-Directors Professor Deeph Chana (Imperial College), Dr Stacey Conchie (Lancaster), Professor Sakir Sezer (Queen’s University Belfast) and Professor Vladimiro Sassone (University of Southampton).
+The Director of SPRITE+ is Professor Emma Barrett (University of Manchester), with co-Directors Professor Deeph Chana (Imperial College), Professor Stacey Conchie (Lancaster), Professor Sakir Sezer (Queen’s University Belfast) and Professor Vladimiro Sassone (University of Southampton).
 Professor Mark Elliot (University of Manchester) is Expert Fellows’ Co-ordinator.
-SPRITE+ is managed by Dr Natalie Theodoulou, our Project Manager.
 Together, the Management Team sets the direction of the NetworkPlus, manages relationships with Project Partners and other stakeholders, and oversees SPRITE+’s activities, including supporting the work of Working Groups and the administration of the research fund.

-We have an independent Strategic Advisory Board.
+We have an independent Advisory Board.
 The Board meets biannually to:

 - Review SPRITE+ activities in the context of the policy and practice landscape